czeglediptr/100-days-of-code/log.md

 **Thoughts:** :How cool is to implement your program from C in python.
 Thats all for now :))

 **Link to work:** N/A

+### Day 61: June 20, 2020

+**Today's Progress**: I finished with the Credit problem set in python for CS50 and I am still amazed by python.

+**Thoughts:** : I am still solving the given problem set in python and I am very much amazed by the power of this language.
+Now after learning C I can understand a little bit of its charm.

+**Link to work:** N/A